 The success of keg saw the introduction of rival beers from the national brewers, including Whitbread Tankard, Worthington E, Younger’s Tartan Special, Double Diamond and Courage Tavern.

 Watney Mann had 34,000 free trade accounts by 1963.
 Cask beer had been phased out from the 2,000 tied houses in London and the South of England by the end of 1963, and the Manchester and West Country houses were earmarked to follow.

 Watney’s Red Barrel was successfully introduced overseas.
 A higher strength version with an ABV of 5.2 percent was exported to northern France and Belgium from 1962.
 Nearly 5,000 barrels of Red Barrel were exported to Northern Europe in 1965.
-A modified version of Watney’s Red Barrel, reformulated to suit the American palate, was introduced in the United States from around 1964 and was sold in 100 outlets by 1967.
+A modified version of Watney’s Red Barrel, reformulated to suit the American palate, was introduced in the United States from 1963 and was sold in 100 outlets by 1967.
 Licensed production of Red Barrel commenced at the Murphy’s brewery in Cork, Ireland, from 1966.

 It was claimed that Watney’s Red Barrel was the highest-selling keg beer in the world by 1966.
 Peter Crossman (1908 – 1989), who had succeeded Simon Combe as chairman of Watney Mann, predicted that cask beer would be extinct by 1978.

 Watney Mann continued to expand by acquisitions throughout the 1960s.
 The takeover targets included the Morgan Brewery of Norwich (1961); Bullard & Sons and Steward & Patteson of Norwich (1963), with 1,800 public houses for £16.5 million; and Drybrough of Edinburgh (1965), with 140 tied houses, for £2 million.